Content Types in SfAvatarView

 }

-You have to set both the image and initials based on what should be added in the collection.
-If the image needs to be added, set ImageSourceMemberPath, or if initials need to be added, set InitialsMemberPath.
-This is demonstrated in the following code snippet.
+Set both the image and initials as necessary for the collection.
+If the image needs to be displayed, set ImageSourceMemberPath; if initials need to be displayed, set InitialsMemberPath.
+This is illustrated in the following code:

 public class EmployeeViewModel : INotifyPropertyChanged